-The process of buying a home can be stressful, but it doesn’t have to be.
+The process of being a First Time Buyer in Manchester can be stressful, but it doesn’t have to be.
 To help you make the most of your next house viewing, we’ve put together a list of nine questions to ask when buying a house.

 By finding out how many people have viewed or enquired about the house, you’ll be able to more accurately gauge how much ‘thinking’ time you have to make a decision.